Entrepreneurs’ Voices of Advice

 To remain optimistic, Kate Mulling, co-founder of Thrive Market, suggests that you approach your goals with your heart and passion rather than being singularly attached to the ultimate results you’re striving to reach.
 To keep your passion alive,

 Genavieve Shingle Jaffe, co-founder of Magical Business Academy, believes that entrepreneurs must make time for their personal desires.
-This will keep you motivated and satisfied through all kinds of wind and weather.
+This will keep you motivated and satisfied with all kinds of wind and weather.

 Advice from Successful Entrepreneurs – Be Persistent!